 A general contractor hires subcontractors to handle specific aspects of the construction process.
 These specialists include plumbers, electricians, bricklayers, roofers and more.

 A national contractor will likely hire the first available subcontractor to do the job.
 (This approach often results in getting sub-par work that may need to be replaced or will lead to problems as the building ages.)
-A local general contractor, by comparison, is familiar with the local talent pool and knows which subcontractors provide high-quality work.
+A local general contractor, by comparison, is familiar with the community talent pool and knows which subcontractors provide high-quality work.